-- NHS standards and requirements; - Ensure the removal of sensitive information and identity from the Trust's IT equipment, its secure disposal and deletion from the asset register; - Perform routine tests of disaster recovery procedures for core and critical IT equipment and key IT systems of the Trust; - Ensure the provision of systems to monitor compliance with the Trust's IT policies and its legal and statutory obligations; - Provide advice and guidance to users of the Trust's IT resources. - Manage the day-to-day operation of the Registration Authority which manages Smartcard registration and access control processes. - 5.12 Managers and Team leaders are responsible for ensuring that their permanent and temporary staff and contractors have read and understood this policy and, in addition to the other responsibilities and duties detailed in this policy, that: - Staff are instructed in their security responsibilities, work in compliance with this policy, related processes, guidelines and safe working practices; - Staff are appropriately trained in the use of the Trust's IT resources and systems; - Property registers in Electronic Staff Records (ESR) are kept up to date with IT equipment that has been assigned to staff; - Agreements are in place with suppliers and external contractors that ensure staff and sub-contractors comply with appropriate policies and procedures before access to Trust systems or use of its IT resources is permitted. - 5.13 All Staff are personally responsible for ensuring that no breaches of IT security result from their actions and shall: - Comply with this policy, its related processes, guidelines and safe working practices; - Ensure that they are fully aware of the unacceptable uses of IT resources as outlined in this policy; - Understand their responsibilities to prevent theft, protect and maintain the confidentiality and integrity of the Trust's information assets and data and security of the Trust's networks; - Ensure operational security of information and IT equipment and systems is used; - Receive adequate training and/or guidance in the use of any IT equipment or systems provided by the Trust in relation to their own duties and responsibilities; - Comply with notifications that may be issued by LHIS concerning any collective or individual action that must be undertaken in response to potential or actual information security threats; - Understand their responsibilities to accurately enter data into IT systems and take appropriate action to identify and report missing, lost and incorrect data; - Ensure that any incident that could potentially affect the security of information is reported in a timely manner. - 5.14 Other Authorised Users of Trust IT resources are personally responsible for ensuring that no breaches of IT security result from their actions and shall: - Comply with this policy, its related processes, guidance and safe working practices; - Confirm such agreement in writing, via contract, memorandum of understanding or other mutually agreed mechanism.
+- Perform routine tests of disaster recovery procedures for core and critical IT equipment and key IT systems of the Trust; - Ensure the provision of systems to monitor compliance with the Trust's IT policies and its legal and statutory obligations; - Provide advice and guidance to users of the Trust's IT resources. - Manage the day-to-day operation of the Registration Authority which manages Smartcard registration and access control processes. - 6.12 Managers and Team leaders are responsible for ensuring that their permanent and temporary staff and contractors have read and understood this policy and, in addition to the other responsibilities and duties detailed in this policy, that: - Staff are instructed in their security responsibilities, work in compliance with this policy, related processes, guidelines and safe working practices; - Staff are appropriately trained in the use of the Trust's IT resources and systems; - Property registers in Electronic Staff Records (ESR) are kept up to date with IT equipment that has been assigned to staff; - Agreements are in place with suppliers and external contractors that ensure staff and sub-contractors comply with appropriate policies and procedures before access to Trust systems or use of its IT resources is permitted. - 6.13 All staff are personally responsible for ensuring that no breaches of IT security result from their actions and shall comply with this policy and the LPT Digital Acceptable Use Policy. - 6.14 Other authorised users of Trust IT resources are personally responsible for ensuring that no breaches of IT security result from their actions and shall: - Comply with this policy, its related processes, guidance and safe working practices; - Confirm such agreement in writing, via contract, memorandum of understanding or other mutually agreed mechanism.

-6.0 Policy Requirements
+7.0 Policy Requirements

-6.1 Use of IT Resources
+7.1 Use of IT Resources